Business Finance

 Table of Contents

 The Employee Retention Credit (ERC) was launched by the federal government to provide financial relief to small businesses that kept employees on the payroll throughout the pandemic.
-The credit is available for the 2020 and 2021 tax years, and eligible businesses may retroactively apply using IRS Form 941-X. Here’s what you need to know, including the ERC deadlines in 2023 and beyond.
+The credit is available for the 2020 and 2021 tax years, and eligible businesses may retroactively apply using IRS Form 941-X.

-Employee Retention Credit Deadlines
+Employee Retention Credit deadlines.

-The ERC is not available for tax years 2023 and beyond, but you can retroactively apply if you haven’t yet taken advantage of this credit.
+The ERC is not available for tax years 2024 and beyond, but you can retroactively apply if you haven’t yet taken advantage of this credit.
 Businesses could receive a credit of up to $5,000 per employee in 2020 and $7,000 per employee per quarter in 2021.
 So it’s definitely worth paying close attention to the deadlines to make sure you don’t miss out on this opportunity to significantly lower your tax bill.

 Q2-Q4 2020 Filings: April 15, 2024